NguyoJer/dsc-phase-1-project-v2-4/README.md

 ### Next Steps

-Further analyses of these datasets could yield additional insights to the following questions:
+Further analysis of these datasets could yield additional insights into the following questions:

 1. Which movie genres have higher net profits?
 2. Which actors and directors tend to add the most value?